Niqtan/Pagtingin-Highway/JOURNAL.md

 | Date started: March 17, 2025

 Total hours spent:
-on avg 1 hour a day
+On a school day: 1 hour avg
-avg 3 hours during the summer start of summer: May 1, 2025
+During the summer (start May 1, 2025): 3 hours avg every 2 days

-However, I didn't really document every single day (April was busy month, so we're getting rid of half of those days) For may, there were on and off days but I was averaging around 3 hours every 2 days, same with June.
+However, I didn't really document every single day (April was busy month, so we're getting rid of half of those days)

+For May, there were on and off days but I was averaging around 3 hours every 2 days, same with June.

-However, in June as highway drew nearer, I averaged 5 hours.
+However, in June as highway drew nearer, I averaged 5 hours every 2 days.
 Start: June 13

 Estimating:
 1 * 29 (March - April)